HunterHoward7/Neka-Obsidian-Sync/Neka_Chat_Commands/Twitch Mod Commands.md

 - !plug - An alternative shoutout command that gIves a shoutout to people without showing a clip (edited)
 - !quoteedit
 - !endpoll
+- !setgame - Sets the category for neka's stream

 ## Misc
 - /user [username]